jmp-app/jmp/docs/backend.md

 See more at [Routes](#route).

 ### Translations
-In case the automatic generated error messages doesn't fit your requirements or hold sensible data like a password, you can add translations as described in [Translate errors](https://github.com/DavidePastore/Slim-Validation#translate-errors).
+In case the automatic generated error messages don't fit your requirements or hold sensible data like a password, you can add translations as described in [Translate errors](https://github.com/DavidePastore/Slim-Validation#translate-errors).

 Add the translations to [validation.php](../api/src/validation.php) and to the middleware as second parameter.
 **Example:**